djbrieck/brieckspro/content/posts/toad-tnsnames-config-setup/index.md

 ## Finding where the TNSNames file should be for Toad?

-Toad requires a Oracle Client be installed and that is where your TNSNames.ora file must live as well.
+Toad requires an Oracle Client be installed and that is where your TNSNames.ora file must live as well.
 As part of the login window labeled something like

  "Toad for Oracle Database Login Version ..."
 Find the Installed Clients section of the window, usually the lower right.
-Then find the drop down Connect Using: Make sure there is at least one listed and selected.
+Then find the drop-down Connect Using: Make sure there is at least one listed and selected.

  Then click the button '...'